sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 Fast Algorithms for Computing Convergents
 -----------------------------------------

-Convergents have very important properties that are key to fast approximation algorithms.
-A key property in this regard is a recurrence relation between the convergents given by:
+Convergents are useful for fast approximation algorithms.
+A key property in this regard is the recurrence relation between the convergents given by:

 .. math::